darklang/docs/docs/walk-throughs/react-app.md

 #### Serving Hosted Assets

-When you go back to Dark, your assets will be available (in this case, our compiled Javascript application).
+When you go back to Darklang, your assets will be available (in this case, our compiled Javascript application).

 ![reactspa/image24.png](/img/tutorials/reactspa/image24.png)